cwibisono12/Clarion2-Trinity_RootVersion/README.md

 The dafault sorting code from this software also generate 2D Histogram from raw channel and calibrated channel.
 The Y axis is ID and the X axis is channel.
 User can utilize object e_raw to calibrate Ge crystals.
 To check calibration, user can utilize object e_cal.

+#Running the Sort Code:
+./Clarion_root -up [time-ordered-file] [calibration file] [mapping file] [gagg_calibration_file] [banana gate file] [scaling factor for Doppler correction] [Doppler correction option] [reaction channel information] [output root file]

+#Example:
+./Clarion_root -up calEu152.evt.to cal_fsu.ca3 id_fsu_Jun9.map gagg_calib_proton.txt 2d_all_proton.txt 0.8 1 proton.txt calEu152.root

+All of necessary parameter can be found under param directory.
+Note that if we only have Germanium detector without GAGG, this sorting code still requires the charged particle parameter files though, they do not affect the output of TTree.
+If there are no charged particle detectors, the reading of gaggmult in TTree would be zero and no other branches related to GAGG will be generated.